decoderkurt/KindleTool/README.md

 ### notices:
 1. Kindle 4.0+ has a known bug that prevents some updates with meta-strings to run.
 2. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create an update package that will run on both the Kindle 4 (No Touch) and Kindle 5 (Kindle Touch).
+3. The platform handling for recovery V2 & recovery FB02 with header rev 2 was mostly pulled out of thin air, don't expect it to actually work ;).

 // kate: indent-mode cstyle; indent-width 4; replace-tabs on; remove-trailing-space off; replace-trailing-space-save off;